melosomelo/eslint-plugin-layers/README.md

 ### `prefer-layer-alias-in-import`

-This rule enforces that any reference to a layer in any import must be done so via its pre-defined alias.
+This rule enforces that any reference to a layer in any import must be done so via is config-defined alias.

+For example, consider a code base with the layers `shared -> repository -> app`, with `shared` being the bottommost layer, each of which are directly located under the `src/` directory.
+In a lot of large and deep code bases, it's very common to define aliases for certain folders in order to avoid ugly relative paths.
+Therefore, a file such as